Kitware/LidarView/LVCore/Examples/Plugins/InterpreterExample/README.txt

 # LidarView Interpreter Example

-This plugin show case how to implement a Lidar Interpreter.
+This plugin showcase how to implement a Lidar Interpreter.

-It is still under construction.
+All necessary implementations are illustrated in this example, which should be kept updated as development progresses.

+### Testing

+To test a new interpreter, one could use `vtkLidarTestTools::TestPacketInterpreter`.
+This method performs sanity checks on how LidarView (and its tools such as SLAM) expect the interpreter to behave.